ON THIS PAGE: You will learn about the different types of treatments doctors use for children with cancer. Use the menu to see other pages.

 If the cancer returns after the original treatment, it is called recurrent disease.
 It may come back in the same place (called a local recurrence), nearby (regional recurrence), or in another place in the body (distant recurrence).

-When this occurs, a new cycle of testing will begin again to learn as much as possible about the recurrence.
+If a recurrence happens, a new cycle of testing will begin again to learn as much as possible about it.
 After this testing is done, your child’s doctor will talk with you about the treatment options.
 Often the treatment plan will include the treatments described above, such as surgery, chemotherapy, and radiation therapy, but they may be used in a different combination or given on a different schedule.
-Your child’s doctor may suggest clinical trials that are studying new ways to treat this type of recurrent cancer.
+Your child’s doctor may suggest clinical trials that are studying new ways to treat recurrent childhood cancer.
 Whichever treatment plan you choose, palliative care will be important for relieving symptoms and side effects.

-Patients and their families with recurrent cancer often experience emotions such as disbelief or fear.
-Families are encouraged to talk with the health care team about these feelings and ask about support services to help with coping.
+Patients and their families dealing with recurrent cancer sometimes experience emotions such as disbelief or fear.
+Families are encouraged to talk with their child's health care team about these feelings and ask about support services to help with coping.
 Learn more about dealing with cancer recurrence.

 Hospice care is designed to provide the best possible quality of life for people who are expected to live less than 6 months.
 Parents and guardians are encouraged to talk with the health care team about hospice options, which include hospice care at home, a special hospice center, or other health care locations.
 Nursing care and special equipment can make staying at home a workable option for many families.
 Some children may be happier and more comfortable if they can attend school part-time or keep up other activities and social connections.
 The child’s health care team can help parents or guardians decide on an appropriate level of activity.
 Making sure a child is physically comfortable and free from pain is an extremely important part of end-of-life care.
 Learn more about caring for a terminally ill child and advanced cancer care planning.